dioklecijan/vscode_docker/README.md

     - 'dev'
     volumes:
     - .:/usr/nodejs_app
+    - /usr/nodejs_app/node_modules
 ```

-Now to start app server we use `yarn run dev`.
+We start the app using `yarn run dev`.
 Host app directory (`.`) is mapped
 to the container app directory (`/usr/nodejs_app`).
 We need this because the
-changes we make in the source code on the host machine has to be automatically synchronized and applied to the app running in the container.
+changes we make in the source code on the host machine has to be automatically
+synchronized and applied to the app running in the container.
+However, we must
+not synchronize `node_modules` between host and container.

 Execute